YueWangEng/Algotithm_and_DataStructure/Sort/LC_283_Move Zeros.md

 ## Move Zeroes
-Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
+Given an integer array nums, move all 0's to the end of it **while maintaining the relative order of the non-zero elements**.
 Note that you must do this in-place without making a copy of the array.

 ### Solution 1: (Overwrite methond) -> Best